DeepSec-prover/manual/src/advanced.md

-It was also shown in [@BCK-jcs20] that trace equivalence coincides on all three semantics for the class of strongly determinate processes, that is the class on which **deepsec** enables POR techniques.
-The default semantics of **deepsec** are the private semantics which yield more efficient verification.
+It was also shown in [@BCK-jcs20] that trace equivalence coincides on all three semantics for the class of strongly determinate processes, that is the class on which **DeepSec** enables POR techniques.
+The default semantics of **DeepSec** are the private semantics which yield more efficient verification.
 The semantics can be modified using either the command line or the graphical user interface.

 ### Distributing the computation {#distributed}

-**Deepsec** allows to distribute the computation on multiple cores, as well as on multiple servers.
-To explain the distribution we need to give a high-level overview on how **deepsec** verifies trace equivalence.
+**DeepSec** allows to distribute the computation on multiple cores, as well as on multiple servers.
+To explain the distribution we need to give a high-level overview on how **DeepSec** verifies trace equivalence.

-To check trace equivalence **deepsec** needs to compute a large symbolic execution tree, called the _partition tree_: each path in this tree corresponds to a symbolic trace, i.e. a trace that may contain non instantiated variables.
+To check trace equivalence **DeepSec** needs to compute a large symbolic execution tree, called the _partition tree_: each path in this tree corresponds to a symbolic trace, i.e. a trace that may contain non instantiated variables.
 Each node in the tree regroups the set of equivalent, symbolic processes, after the execution of the symbolic trace leading to this node.
 Checking trace equivalence between processes `P` and `Q` then consists in verifying that each node contains at least one process derived from `P` and one derived from `Q`.

 The main idea of the distribution is to let different cores explore different branches of the tree.